-While deciding to stop using was an important one, until we follow through with behavioral and attitudinal changes, it’s easy to get overly confident about our recovery.
-If it was only about discontinuing our use, we wouldn’t have to make other changes.
+While making the decision to stop using was an important decision, unless that decision is followed with behavioral and attitudinal changes, it is easy to get overly confident about our recovery.

-However, it is reasonable to feel proud of positive decisions and actions, such as stopping our use.
-This attitude becomes a problem when cockiness or an overly confident attitude replaces pride.
+It is reasonable to feel proud of positive decisions; it is when cockiness or an overly confident attitude replaces pride.

-Complacency typically sets in when a person thinks they know everything about a subject or that no one can teach them anything else.
-In our recovery, when we get complacent and take for granted that we have all the answers, the smallest setback can blind side us when we realize that we don’t have enough knowledge to cope.
+Complacency typically sets in when an individual thinks they know all there is to know about a subject or that no one can teach them anything else.
+In our recovery, when we get complacent and take for granted that we possess all the answers, the smallest setback can blind side us when we realize that our knowledge is limited.

 We do know how to deal with many aspects of our addiction, however, just as a business that does not grow will become stagnant; the same is true of our recovery.

-For instance, if you attended five recovery support meetings in your early recovery, you may not attend as many as you did when you first got into recovery, you now use that time to volunteer for a charity or are more involved with your children’s school or sports activities.
+For instance, if you attended recovery support meetings, you may not participate in as many as you did when you first got into recovery, you now use that time to volunteer for a charity or are more involved with your children’s school or sports activities.

 We often create the illusion that once we quit drinking and using, everything else should just fall into place.
-Alternatively, we realize how much time we squandered in our use, feel guilty, and think we should be doing too many things for one person to carry out in a month; so we overload our daily schedules trying to make up for lost time.
+Alternatively, we realize how much time we squandered in our use, feel guilty, and think we should be doing too many things for one person to accomplish in a month; yet we overload our daily schedules trying to make up for lost time.

 Some of us find that we create expectations of others and then get frustrated when they are not doing what we think they ought to do; this happens when we do not tell them our expectations but assume that they ought to know what we want or need.

-Unless we state the expectations, and they are realistic, wanting others to conform to our standards is just setting us, and them up.
+Unless the expectations are stated and realistic, expecting others to conform to our standards is merely setting us up.
 It can lead to a defeatist attitude of, “What’s the use or point in all of this?”

 I write the old school way for my journal.
-It engages me more than on my computer.
-I also added the visual release of emotions by using pens in different colors, and if my feelings were so intense that they tore the paper, I did not care; they were coming out of me.
+It engages me more than on my computer; I also added the visual release of emotions by using pens in different colors, and if my feelings were so intense that they tore the paper, I did not care; they were coming out of me.

-I cried as I wrote some things – the misspent time using when my daughters were small; time I would never recapture, yet through the writing, I found release and did not relapse.
-I could also see attitudes and actions that I did not want to repeat in my recovery, so this writing provided several lessons as well as release.
+I cried as I wrote some things – the wasted time using when my daughters were small; a time I would never recapture, yet through the writing, I found release and did not relapse.

-Since our money is not going to facilitate our addiction, when there are extra funds, it is a good time to think of others who are struggling financially or are not in a place to buy a six-dollar cup of coffee.
-I started donating to a soup kitchen at about six months and eventually increased my donations as I learned to budget and made more money.
+Since our money is not going to facilitate our addiction, when there are extra monies, it is an excellent time to think of others who are struggling financially or are not in a position to buy a six-dollar cup of coffee.
+I started donating to a soup kitchen at about six months and eventually increased my donations as I learned to budget.